Skip to content

 Virtual Summit

-12 May 2026 | 12:00 pm EDT
+12 May 2026 | 12:00 - 4:00 PM EDT

-Whether you’re interested in foundational statistical techniques, quality system implementation, or standards conformance, CLSI Applied 2026: Redefining What's Possible for Laboratories of the Future offers the knowledge and connections to advance your lab’s success.
+Whether you’re interested in foundational statistical techniques, quality system implementation, or standards conformance, CLSI Applied 2026: Redefining What's Possible for Laboratories of the Future offers the knowledge and connections to advance your laboratory’s success.
 Engage directly with prominent industry and clinical experts through candid panel conversations, applied learning labs, and real-world case studies.

 Explore new approaches to integrating innovative solutions and navigating today’s regulatory landscape, all while keeping patient safety front and center.